 Examples like these demonstrate the power of emotion within PR campaign stunts.
 By evoking a strong emotion, be it happiness or sorrow, the brand has succesfully sown a seed in a person’s mind.
 This seed, if nurtured correctly, has the potential to grow into an action such as buying a product, visiting a company website or donating to a charitable cause.

 But stunts are not all plain sailing.
 Clients can often worry that stunts are money pits and will fall by the wayside: they can be unmeasurable, clichéd and unreliable.
 So, what helps a stunt make a splash?

-Underneath all the excitement of a stunt lies two things; a good agency/client relationship and a tenacious creative team.
-After all, pulling off a high impact stunt is not for the faint hearted.
+Underneath all the excitement of a successful stunt lies two things; a good agency/client relationship and a tenacious creative team.
+After all, pulling off a high impact stunt that impacts consumers is not for the faint hearted.

 For instance, Nike’s recent street art stunt succeeded by being bold and took one of the highest honours at the 2019 Cannes Lions.
 It endorsed street art to promote the sale of trainers.
 Diehard fans of the brand could visit graffiti murals in Sao Paolo, use geolocation software on smartphones, then purchase trainers that were featured on the murals.
 This stunt also had a large political dimension, since the murals were caught in the crossfire between urban artists and the then mayor Joao Doria, whose administration eventually had to pay roughly $200,000 in reparations for destroying murals.

 This stunt resonated with Nike’s core audience and reinforced their profile as a streetwear brand, making buyers feel like they were part of a huge artistic moment; its use of geolocation software also serves as a reminder that nowadays brands can take advantage of the vast array of technological tools at their disposal.

 Golden rules of PR stunts